chenkangcrack/qp/README.md

 3. ./configure
 	- to install it in a non-default location, set the --prefix=<path> argument
 	- add --license=<path>/<filename> and --64bit=<path>/<filename> to add in 64 bit q to the installation
+	- add --no32bit to NOT install the 32bit version
 4. make && make install
 If BOTH LIC and SIXFOUR are defined then the default q will be 64bit, otherwise it will use the 32bit installation